guntherbensch/repframe/README.md

 > *Interpretation*: An indicator $I´_{1j}$ of 30\% implies that 30\% of robustness analysis paths for result $j$ are statistically significant.
 Depending on which of the four sub-indicators of the *Robustness Dashboard* one is referring to, this refers to (i) statistically significant *or* insignificant original results and to (ii) original and robustness coefficients that share *or* do not share the same sign.
 For example, if $I´_{1j}$ is 30\% for results with the same sign and 3\% for results with opposite signs, the remaining 67\% of robustness analysis paths for this result are statistically insignificant.
 The significance levels applied to the original study and the robustness analysis are identical and correspond to the one defined in the robustness analysis.

 2. The **relative effect size indicator** differs from $I_{2j}$ from the *Reproducibility and Replicability Indicators table* in that it is only derived for robustness analysis paths that are (i) statistically significant and (ii) in the same direction as the original estimate.
 In addition, the indicator takes the median of the robustness coefficients instead of the mean, in order to be less sensitive to outliers.
 Furthermore, one is subtracted from the ratio, in order to underscore the relative nature of the indicator.
 A ratio of 2/5 thus turns into -3/5, and multiplied by 100 to -60\%.
+Just like $I_{2j}$, the indicator requires that effect sizes in the original and robustness analyses are measured in the same units.

 $$ I´_{2j} = (\frac{median(\beta_i)} {\beta^{orig}_j} - 1) \times 100  \quad  \text{if } pval^{orig}_j \le \alpha \land pval_i \le \alpha \land \beta_i \times \beta^{orig}_j \ge 0 $$